MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 1. In the left pane, select **Environments** and then click on the name of the environment where you wish to perform the update.
 1. From this view of environment details, you can select **Resources** > **Dynamics 365 apps** either from the top nav bar or from the card in the main view.
 :::image type="content" source="media/PPAC_Environment_Details_D365_apps.png" alt-text="Screenshot of environment details in PPAC.":::
 1. You will see the appropriate status for applications which have an **Update available**.
-Click on the status, which will show a pane with the details of the update.
+Select the status, which will show a pane with the details of the update.
 Follow the steps to start the update.
 :::image type="content" source="media/PPAC_Update_Solution.png" alt-text="Screenshot of solution updates in PPAC":::
 1. After initiating the update, the environment details will show a status of **Installing** next to the **Dynamics 365 Remote Assist** app.
 This process might take a while.
 Once the update has been completed, the status will change to **Installed**.